gomorpheus/morpheus-docs/api/includes/_tasks.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name for the task taskType.code      | null | The type of task taskOptions | {} | Map of options specific to each type. eg. script
+name      | null | A unique name for the task code      | null | A unique code for the task taskType.code      | null | The type of task taskOptions | {} | Map of options specific to each type. eg. script resultType      | null | The result type eg. value, exitCode, keyValue, json retryable      | false | If the task should be retried or not. retryCount      | null | The number of times to retry. retryDelaySeconds      | null | The delay, between retries.

 ## Updating a Task